castle-engine/castle-engine/examples/platformer/README.md

 - Sound and music.

 - All UI states you expect from a usual game — main menu, options (with volume configuration), pause, credits, game over and of course the actual game.

-You can watch the movie with a playthrough on https://www.youtube.com/watch?v=yVTxr9tTHxg .

-You can download the precompiled version from https://castle-engine.itch.io/platformer .

 Using [Castle Game Engine](https://castle-engine.io/).